 Welcome to Microsoft Office 365

-As a registered MiraCosta College student, you have access to Microsoft Office 365 apps, including Word, Excel, PowerPoint, Outlook Email, and OneDrive which includes up to 1 Terabyte of storage.
+As a registered MiraCosta College student, you have access to Microsoft Office 365 apps, including Word, Excel, Access (installed version only), PowerPoint, Outlook Email, and OneDrive which includes up to 1 Terabyte of storage.
 The MiraCosta College subscription allows you to install the suite of Office products on up to 5 PCs or Macs, in addition to mobile devices such as phones and tablets, at no cost to you.
 With Office 365, you can get things done from virtually anywhere.
 Whether you're on your computer at home, or on the go with your phone or tablet, you will have access to the very latest versions of your documents, all the time.

 Your Microsoft Office 365 services will be available to you by the first day of the semester.
-If you enroll after the first day of classes, you’ll have access within 48 hours.
+If you enroll after the first day of classes, you’ll have access within 48 business hours.

 - After logging in, you will be asked if you want to stay signed on.
 We recommend choosing No, especially if you are using a shared or lab computer.